NLnetLabs/routinator/source/initialisation.rst

 Some RIRs and third parties also provide separate TALs for testing purposes, allowing operators to gain experience with using RPKI in a safe environment.
-Both the production and testbed TALs are bundled with Routinator and can be installed with the :subcmd:`init` command.
+Both the production and testbed TALs are bundled with Routinator and can be installed with the :subcmd:`init` subcommand.

 To get an overview of all available TALs use the :option:`--list-tals` option: